 Thankfully, you don’t need to be a resident of the Garden State to take advantage.
 You just need to be at least 21 years old and physically located in the state.

-You can also register and deposit before you make the trip.
-So feel free to shop around and join the New Jersey betting website of your choice anytime, then head for the border to place a legal online bet.
+You can register and deposit before you make the trip so feel free to shop around and join the New Jersey betting website of your choice anytime.
+Then head for the border to place a legal online bet.
 You can even hop on the PATH from Manhattan to Hoboken in order to place a bet.

 Complete List Of Legal Online Gambling In New Jersey